brockboland/drupal-meetup-resources/README.md

 ----------

 93 Meetups Responded
-3295 In total go to the meetups which repsonded
+3295 In total go to the meetups which responded

 Attendance ranged from 3 - 90